 Milk contains sugars and proteins.
 If you are lactose intolerant, your body reacts to the sugars.
 On the other hand, problems with proteins in the milk lead to breakouts, red spots, and pale cheeks.
 Blemishes around the chin, swollen eyelids, and under-eye bags are some other symptoms of drinking too much milk.3

 Moreover, milk also leads to fluid retention that is seen on the face as puffiness and dark circles.
-The hormones in the milk can lead to acne, by triggering an overgrowth of
+The hormones in the milk can lead to acne, by triggering an overgrowth of skin cells that block the pores on your skin.

 |↑1||Jeanmaire, C., L. Danoux, and G. Pauly.
 “Glycation during human dermal intrinsic and actinic ageing: an in vivo and in vitro model study.”
 British Journal of Dermatology 145, no. 1 (2001): 10-18.|